-The Design Advisory review process is required for conditional uses, planned unit developments, and certain other situations specified by these regulations.
+The Design Advisory review process is required for conditional uses, planned unit developments, and certain other situations reviewed under these regulations.
 The purpose of Design Advisory Review is to assist applicants and the DRB with matters of siting, architectural design, historic preservation, landscape design, conservation and aesthetics.
 (See also Article XI).

-For projects in which the Administrative Officer or DRB have indicated a fundamental question of conformance with the Town Plan, or other basic issues as described in II (C) below, these issues shall be reviewed by the DRB prior to Design Advisory Review.
+For projects in which the Administrative Officer or DRB have indicated a fundamental question of conformance with the Town Plan, or other basic issues as described in II (C) below, these issues shall be reviewed by the DRB prior to the Design Advisory Review.

 Waiver - If the Administrative Officer or DRB determines that a project or change will have no undue adverse impact under the standards in these Regulations, the Design Advisory review procedure may be waived.
-The waiver may be granted after notice to the Design Advisory Committee and subject to conditions to achieve the purposes and effects of these Regulations.